Is Blogging Dead? Yea, Kind of…

 Pack it up everyone!
 Shut down WordPress and stop sending out checks Amazon Associates and Google AdSense.
 Didn’t you hear?
 Blogging is dead.

-This sort of headline and topic has been in circulation since early 2010.
-Each year, people talk about how blogging is dead and you should move on to other forms of marketing.
-Before it was all about how social media was going to kill off blogging, then it was how YouTube and video creation would make blogging irrelevant.
+Each year, people talk about how blogging is dead and that you should move on to other forms of marketing.
+Before, it was all about how social media would kill off blogging and how YouTube and video creation would make blogging irrelevant.

 Personal Blogging is Dead